 Boil the kettle.
 Using a shallow bowl, submerge ½ the noodles in boiling water and add a pinch of salt.
 Give them a stir, cover with a plate, and soak for 6-8 minutes until cooked and glassy.
 Drain on completion and toss through some oil to prevent sticking.

-ORIENTAL CORN
+ORIENTAL Corn

 Place a deep pan over a high heat with a drizzle of oil.
-When hot, add the corn and ½ the rub and fry for 3-4 minutes until the corn is starting to char, shifting occasionally.
+When hot, add the Corn and ½ the rub and fry for 3-4 minutes until the corn is starting to char, shifting occasionally.
 Remove from the pan and place in a bowl.
-Add the cucumber matchsticks, ½ the chopped coriander, the lime zest (to taste), a squeeze of lime juice, and the chopped peanuts.
+Add the Cucumber matchsticks, ½ the chopped coriander, the lime zest (to taste), a squeeze of lime juice, and the chopped peanuts.
 Mix until fully combined.

 SWEET SOY DUCK BREAST